crowdin/create-crowdin-app/README.md

 ## Technical details

 Project is written by using [NestJS framework](https://nestjs.com/) so in case you haven't worked with it yet, please check it out.
 [SQLite](https://www.sqlite.org/) is used to persist users credentials for Crowdin and integration APIs.
+For App UI [Crowdin UI Kit](https://crowdin-web-components.s3.amazonaws.com/index.html) is used.

 This sample App shows example of integration with other service where authentication is done via `apiToken` which will be added to every request.
 If this fits your use case then you will only need to implement your logic in `IntegrationService`.
 Otherwise, you will need to review and rework logic how credentials for integration are stored (`IntegrationCredentialsService` and dao layer as well) and how end points are protected (`IntegrationContextGuard` and `IntegrationApiKey`).

 ## Contributing
 If you want to contribute please read the [Contributing](/CONTRIBUTING.md) guidelines.